myHuTao-qwq/HutaoFisher/README.md

 This is also the order which the program runs on a single fishing process.

 When a serious error occurs, the fisher will beep lowly and try to start fishing anew.
-If there are three successive serious errors occured during the fishing process, the fisher will automatically stop, and you need to press Alt+A again to restart fishing.
+If there are three successive serious errors occured during the fishing process, the fisher will automatically stop, and you need to press Alt+V again to restart fishing.

 Probably useful images and data are stored in the log folder.